The need for a robust identity security and access management (IAM) strategy is one of the central concerns of securing enterprise IT.

 The usage of passwords as a primary authentication tool is the single biggest threat to identity security.

 First off, in the hands of users, passwords are a vulnerability, as they are something that a user can lose or leak to an adversary.
-Passwords can be compromised in variety of ways, from phishing scams to careless storage on the part of employees.
-The ever growing disconnectedness of personnel within large corporations has given rise to the phenomenon of hackers extracting passwords through company IT workers via social engineering.
+Passwords can be compromised in a variety of ways, from phishing scams to careless storage on the part of employees.
+The ever-growing disconnectedness of personnel within large corporations has given rise to the phenomenon of hackers extracting passwords through company IT workers via social engineering.

 The very real threat of compromised passwords was brought to the fore recently when cyber researchers discovered a massive file containing over 1 billion stolen passwords on a Dark Web forum, the largest such database to be found in the cyber-underground to date.

 The unique authentication solution of Secret Double Octopus offers the industry a new paradigm in identity security, one that circumvents all the weaknesses associated with the current model.

 The innovative Octopus Authenticator which allows for password-free authentication provides a dual benefit for identity security strategy.

 First and foremost is improved security.
 No password mechanism means more protection, not less, as users are no longer required to protect these vital pieces of information.

 The unique Single Sign-on (SSO) solution allows users to access their full range of tools and applications through the same authentication methods, from any location, all while staying security compliant.